arunmadapathi-1609/Deep-Learning-using-the-python.ipynb/README.md

 # Deep-Learning-using-the-python.ipynb
-The Deep Learning using the python and the projects using it
+The Deep Learning using the python and the projects